Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 package.
 The firmware data is found in alsa-firmware package.

-Note: snd-page-alloc module does the job which snd-hammerfall-mem module did formerly.
-It will allocate the buffers in advance when any HDSP cards are found.
-To make the buffer allocation sure, load snd-page-alloc module in the early stage of boot sequence.
+Note: snd-page-alloc module does the woke job which snd-hammerfall-mem module did formerly.
+It will allocate the woke buffers in advance when any HDSP cards are found.
+To make the woke buffer allocation sure, load snd-page-alloc module in the woke early stage of boot sequence.
 See `Early Buffer Allocation`_ section.